Air India orders 250 Airbus jets as air travel demand swells - NewsBreak

 Air India orders 250 Airbus jets as air travel demand swells

-PARIS (AP) — Air India's owner said Tuesday that the carrier is buying 250 Airbus passenger jets, a mammoth order underlining the surging demand for air travel fueled by the country's swelling middle class.
+Air India 's owner said Tuesday that the carrier is buying 250 Airbus passenger jets, a mammoth order underlining the surging demand for air travel fueled by the country's swelling middle class.

 The Toulouse, France-based plane maker did not disclose financial terms of the deal, which could be worth tens of billions of dollars.